open-voip-alliance/website/content/blog/quick-guide-pinephone.md

 some news about the [charging safety](https://xnux.eu/log/#017) of the Pinephone, which is the reason why it will only charge to 89% capacity for now.
 The phone is not getting too hot, even when using it in convergence mode, so I'm not that worried about it.
-However, its good that see some awareness of the issue, before accidents happen.
+However, its good to see some awareness of the issue, before accidents happen.
 After a while, when unlocking the phone, the touch input seems to be lagging one event behind all the time, which forces me to reboot the phone.